rajvanshipradeep15/tracardi-api/docs_new/docs/getting_started/components/resource.md

+# Resource

-In Tracardi, a resource is a configurable object that represents an external service, data source, or API that Tracardi can connect to and interact with.
+A resource is a configurable object that represents an external service, data source, or API that Tracardi can connect to and interact with.
 Resources are used to manage credentials, configurations, and connections to these external systems, allowing Tracardi to perform actions such as data retrieval, sending data, and integrating with third-party services.